 Effective DUI/DWI Representation

-At The Law Offices of John Phebus, our Glendale DUI lawyers are regularly called upon to defend people facing drunk driving charges in the greater Phoenix area along Highway 101, Interstates 1-10 and I-17 and other Arizona roadways in Maricopa, Pinal, Yavapai and Yuma counties.
+At The Law Offices of John Phebus, our Glendale DUI attorneys are regularly called upon to defend people facing intoxicated driving charges in the greater Phoenix area along Highway 101, Interstates 1-10 and I-17 and other Arizona roadways in Maricopa, Pinal, Yavapai and Yuma counties.

-- Blood alcohol of 0.01 to .08: Drivers under age 21 can be convicted of DUI/DWI if they have any alcohol in their system.
+- Blood alcohol of 0.01 to .08: Drivers under age 21 can face a DUI conviction if they have any alcohol in their system.
 They can also be charged with minor in consumption or minor in possession, which can affect their driver’s license for up to two years if under 18 years of age, regardless of whether or not they were driving.

 - Blood alcohol of .08 to .149: Driving Under the Influence (DUI), (also called Driving While Impaired (DWI)).

-- Blood alcohol of .15 or greater: Extreme DUI.
+- Blood alcohol of .15 or greater: Is classified in Arizona as an extreme DUI.

 - Blood alcohol .2 or greater: Super Extreme DUI.